daaf/derekfarr/content/_index.md

 ## What's up with this website?

 This website is a collection of projects and other work by me.
+At the time of this writing, the site is extremely new, but I hope to add to it over time.

+For more information about the site itself, check out the [About This Site](https://derekfarr.com/docs/about/about-this-site) page.